factorStreams/flexy/README.md

-# Flexy (2.0.0)
+# Flexy
-A slim lightweight Flexbox utility layout library.
+A slim lightweight Flexbox utility layout library (Or a cool acronym FULL, totally intentional).

 ## Notes:
 - This is not meant to be like a Bootstrap/Foundation grid system